1993–94 FA Cup

 The 1993–94 FA Cup was the 113th staging of the world and England's oldest cup competition, the Football Association Cup or FA Cup.
-The competition overall was won by Manchester United for the first time since 1990, with a 4–0 thrashing of Chelsea.
+The competition overall was won by Manchester United for the first time since 1990, with a 4–0 defeat of Chelsea.

 Qualifying rounds

 Most participating clubs that were not members of the Premier League or Football League competed in the qualifying rounds to secure one of 28 places available in the first round.

 The winners from the fourth qualifying round were Witton Albion, Macclesfield Town, Accrington Stanley, Gretna, Knowsley United, Telford United, Leek Town, Stalybridge Celtic, Marine, Enfield, Slough Town, Cambridge City, Nuneaton Borough, Kettering Town, VS Rugby, Marlow, Yeading, Bromsgrove Rovers, Kidderminster Harriers, Gravesend & Northfleet, Molesey, Bath City, Metropolitan Police, Carshalton Athletic, Farnborough Town, Crawley Town, Weston-super-Mare and Sutton United.

 Yeading and Molesey were appearing in the competition proper for the first time.
 Of the others, Stalybridge Celtic and Metropolitan Police had not featured at this stage since 1984–85, Gravesend & Northfleet had last done so in 1980-81, Knowsley United had last done so in 1969-70 (when the club had been known as Kirkby Town), Cambridge City had last done so in 1966-67 and Weston-super-Mare had last done so in 1961-62.

 Bromsgrove Rovers competed in seven rounds of this season's tournament, defeating Gresley Rovers, Bedworth United, Solihull Borough and Rushden & Diamonds to qualify for the main draw.
 They then saw off Northampton Town and Yeovil Town before going out to First Division Barnsley in the third round.